 Before beginning an on-the-job experience, you'll attend courses at Ashtonbee Campus that will include:

 - Suspension/Steering and Brake Systems

-To be eligible for this Automotive Service Technician program, you must be currently employed as an apprentice.
+Please note: To be eligible for this apprenticeship program, you must be currently employed as an apprentice.

-- The program's earn-while-you-learn training approach means that you are compensated for the time you spend with your employer.
+- The program's earn-while-you-learn training approach means you'll be compensated for the time you spend with your employer.

 - During the in-school portion of the Automotive Service Technician program, you may qualify for income support through Employment Insurance Canada benefits or training allowance.

-- Thanks to their industry experience, professionals who teach the courses are able to offer you solid knowledge and advice as you complete the in-school training, which is geared to your on-the-job experience.
+- Thanks to their industry experience, professionals who teach the courses will be able to offer you solid knowledge and advice as you complete the in-school training, which will be geared to your field experience.

-- The facilities from which you learn are not only fully outfitted with the latest tools of the trade but are also housed at the province's largest transportation training centre, Ashtonbee Campus.
+- The facilities from which you'll learn are not only fully outfitted with the latest tools of the trade but are also housed at the province's largest transportation training centre, Ashtonbee Campus.

 To learn more about the industry and apprenticeships, please visit:

 Please visit our website for more information on articulation agreements.